foundationallm/foundationallm/docs/setup-guides/branding/branding-app-configuration.md

 Takes a hexadecimal color value to set the Secondary color of the chat application.
 It affects the background color of the `session identifier` in the left navigations panel and the background of the entire `login screen`.
 ## FoundationaLLM:Branding:SecondaryTextColor
 Takes a hexadecimal color value to set the Secondary Text color of the chat application.
 It affects the background color of the `session identifier` in the left navigations panel.
+## FoundationaLLM:Branding:NoAgentsMessage
+A string value to set the No Agents Message value which is displayed in the chat window when no agents are available.
+HTML allowed in this field.
+## FoundationaLLM:Branding:DefaultAgentWelcomeMessage
+A string value to set the Default Agent Welcome Message value which is displayed in the chat window when the agent is connected.
+HTML allowed in this field.